real-ahmed-moussa/Projects-Portfolio/OptiTree - Benchmarking Tree-Based Models with Metaheuristic Optimization/README.md

 - Experiment tracking is handled by **MLflow**, while trained models are persisted with **joblib** for reproducibility.

+## 🏢 Business Impact
+OptiTree provides organizations with a **scalable, automated framework for selecting and tuning tree-based models**, resulting in **higher predictive accuracy, reduced manual effort, and faster iteration cycles** for decision-critical applications such as finance, healthcare, and risk management.

 ## 🚀 Features
-- ✅ **Multi-Model Benchmarking:** Supports Decision Trees, Random Forests, AdaBoost, Gradient Boosting, LightGBM, XGBoost, and CatBoost classifiers.
+✅ **Multi-Model Benchmarking:** Supports Decision Trees, Random Forests, AdaBoost, Gradient Boosting, LightGBM, XGBoost, and CatBoost classifiers.
-- ✅ **Automated Hyperparameter Optimization:** Uses PSO for efficient search across complex hyperparameter spaces.
+✅ **Automated Hyperparameter Optimization:** Uses PSO for efficient search across complex hyperparameter spaces.
-- ✅ **Experiment Tracking:** Logs performance metrics, parameters, and artifacts with MLflow.
+✅ **Experiment Tracking:** Logs performance metrics, parameters, and artifacts with MLflow.
-- ✅ **Model Serialization:** Stores best-performing models for later use and deployment.
+✅ **Model Serialization:** Stores best-performing models for later use and deployment.
-- ✅ **Reproducible Experiments:** Ensures consistent benchmarking and fair comparison across runs.
+✅ **Reproducible Experiments:** Ensures consistent benchmarking and fair comparison across runs.

-## 🏢 Business Impact
-   > *OptiTree provides organizations with a **scalable, automated framework for selecting and tuning tree-based models**, resulting in **higher predictive accuracy, reduced manual effort, and faster iteration cycles** for decision-critical applications such as finance, healthcare, and risk management.*

 ## ⚙️ Tech Stack